osengaa10/langGraph-clinical-trials-coordinator/medical_report.md

-**Medical Report:**
+**Patient Medical Report**

 **Patient Information:**

-* Name: [Not Provided]
-* Age: 49 years old
+* Age: Not specified
-* Sex: Male

-**Chief Complaint:**

-* Muscle-invasive bladder cancer (MIBC) with disease progression despite standard treatments.
+* Gender: Not specified
+* ECOG Performance Status: 2 (limited in more strenuous activities due to fatigue and pelvic pain)

 **Medical History:**

-* Diagnosis: Muscle-invasive bladder cancer, stage T2, high-grade
+* Diagnosis: Bladder cancer
+* Previous treatments:
-* Initial treatment: Transurethral resection of the bladder tumor (TURBT) followed by cisplatin and gemcitabine chemotherapy
+	+ Transurethral resection of the bladder tumor (TURBT) to remove the tumor
+	+ Cisplatin and gemcitabine chemotherapy
-* Subsequent treatment: Pembrolizumab immunotherapy due to high PD-L1 expression
+	+ Pembrolizumab immunotherapy due to high PD-L1 expression
-* Disease progression despite above treatments
+* Current condition: Disease progression despite previous treatments, with worsening pelvic pain and fatigue

-* No history of radiation therapy
+**Current Medications:**

+* Not specified, but patient is taking medications for manageable side effects from pembrolizumab immunotherapy (mild joint pain and skin rash)

+**Comorbidities:**

+* Chronic kidney disease (CKD) with an eGFR of approximately 45 mL/min, which may impact treatment decisions and clinical trial eligibility

 **Current Symptoms:**

+* Worsening pelvic pain
 * Fatigue
-* Pelvic pain
+* Mild joint pain

-**Performance Status:**

-* Eastern Cooperative Oncology Group (ECOG) score: 2, indicating ability to handle basic self-care but limited in more strenuous activities due to fatigue and pelvic pain.

-**Comorbidities:**

-* Chronic kidney disease (CKD) with an estimated glomerular filtration rate (eGFR) of approximately 45 mL/min
-* No significant allergies or other comorbidities, such as liver disease or heart conditions.

-**Recent Diagnostic Tests:**
+* Skin rash (manageable with medications)

+**Imaging Studies:**

-* CT scan (approximately one month ago) showing:
+* Most recent CT scan (approximately one month ago) showed:
-	+ Progression of the primary tumor in the bladder
+	+ Primary tumor in bladder has increased in size, indicating disease progression
-	+ No evidence of metastasis to other organs or distant sites
+	+ No signs of metastasis to distant organs or lymph nodes
-	+ No new metastases or tumor sites outside the bladder

-**Current Medications:**

-* None mentioned, but patient has received pembrolizumab immunotherapy in the past.
+	+ Tumor is still localized to the bladder, but has become more invasive
+	+ No metastatic lesions detected in other areas (lungs, liver, bones)

+**Laboratory Results:**

+* Not specified, but liver function is normal

 **Clinical Trial Eligibility Considerations:**

-* Patient is open to participating in clinical trials that can improve prognosis
-* Patient has a history of CKD, which may impact eligibility for certain trials, especially those involving nephrotoxic treatments.
+* ECOG performance status of 2 may impact eligibility for certain clinical trials
+* Chronic kidney disease (CKD) with an eGFR of approximately 45 mL/min may require careful consideration for treatments that could affect kidney function
+* Mild side effects from pembrolizumab immunotherapy (joint pain and skin rash) may require monitoring during future treatments or clinical trials
+* Disease progression despite previous treatments, including pembrolizumab immunotherapy, may impact eligibility for certain clinical trials
+* Radiation therapy has not been undergone yet and may be a consideration for future treatment

+**Recommendations:**

+* Consider clinical trials that focus on treatment options for bladder cancer patients with disease progression despite previous treatments, including immunotherapy
-* Patient's ECOG performance status of 2 may impact eligibility for trials requiring more strenuous activities.
+* Look for trials that take into account the patient's CKD and ECOG performance status of 2

-**Recommendations for Clinical Trials:**

-* Trials evaluating novel treatments for muscle-invasive bladder cancer, such as targeted therapies, CAR-T cell therapy, or combination immunotherapies
-* Trials with a focus on patients with CKD or impaired renal function, to ensure safety and efficacy in this population
-* Trials with a focus on patients with ECOG performance status 2, to ensure feasibility and tolerability in this population.

-**Conclusion:**

-The patient is a 49-year-old male with muscle-invasive bladder cancer, stage T2, high-grade, who has progressed despite standard treatments.
-He has a history of CKD and an ECOG performance status of 2, which may impact his eligibility for certain clinical trials.
-The patient is open to participating in clinical trials that can improve his prognosis.
-Further evaluation and discussion with a medical oncologist or urologic oncologist are recommended to determine the best course of treatment and potential clinical trial options.
+* Consider trials that offer radiation therapy as a treatment option
+* Ensure that the patient's mild side effects from pembrolizumab immunotherapy are monitored and managed during future treatments or clinical trials.